PayString/paystring-cli/README.md

     verify [payId]                                                     Verifies the loaded PayID or an optionally specified PayID. save                                                               Saves the currently loaded PayID.
-    from-url <url>                                                     Converts a URL to a PayID. to-url <payId>                                                     Converts a PayID to a url.
+    from-url <url>                                                     Converts a URL to a PayID. to-url <payId>                                                     Converts a PayID to a URL.

 ```